Find Grad Schools

 42 Yearly Graduations

-University of California - Los Angeles is the 7th most popular school in the nation for students seeking a master's degree in area, ethnic, culture, and gender studies.
+University of California - Los Angeles is the 7th most popular school in the nation for students seeking a master's degree in area, ethnic, culture, & gender studies.
 Roughly 44,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 42 master's degrees were handed out to area, ethnic, culture, and gender studies majors at UCLA.
-About 71% of this group were women, and 79% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
+During the most recent year for which we have data, 42 people received their master's degree in area, ethnic, culture, & gender studies from UCLA.
+About 67% of this group were women, and 84% were students from an underrepresented racial-ethnic group.

 #8